BRAIN-Lab-AI/Maintelli-Maintenance-Intelligence-/README.md

 ## Acknowledgments
 - **Open-Source Communities:** Thanks to the contributors of tensorflow, Keras, and other libraries for their amazing work.
-- **Individuals:** Special thanks to Heba, Amal, Najla for the amazing team effort, invaluable guidance and support throughout this project.
+- **Individuals:** Special thanks to Dr. Muzammil Behzad for his amazing efforts, invaluable guidance and support throughout this project.